-The Academy now offers two undergraduate degrees and twenty-two academic courses of study in four maritime-related fields: engineering; international business and logistics; marine sciences; and marine transportation.
+The Academy now offers two undergraduate degrees in academic courses of study in four maritime-related fields: engineering; international business and logistics; marine sciences; and marine transportation.
 The Graduate Studies program offers Master of Science degrees in international logistics management, and master's & commander.
 Many Academy students prepare for careers as officers in the U.S. Merchant Marine and the U.S. armed forces.
 Some earn degrees in association with Bath Iron Works, in Bath, Maine or The Landing School in Arundel, Maine.
-The college is consistently ranked by US News and World Report as one of the top undergraduate engineering schools in the nation.
-In 2014 and 2015 Money Magazine ranked Maine Maritime Academy the #1 Public College in the U.S.
+The college is consistently recognized for providing a high-value education by organizations such as the Brookings Institution, U.S. News and World Report, and Money Magazine.
+In 2019, a Georgetown University Center on Education and the Workforce report, "Ranking ROI Of 4,500 US Colleges And Universities," placed Maine Maritime Academy among the top 10 schools, outscoring Harvard.

 The year 2016 marked the 75th anniversary of the founding of Maine Maritime Academy.
-Learn more here.